ppy/osu-wiki/wiki/Beatmapping/en.md

 Here are some tips for getting your timing right:-

 -   Watch [New mapping video tutorials](https://osu.ppy.sh/forum/t/39317) and/or [osu!
 Official Tutorials](https://osu.ppy.sh/forum/t/3815/) for basic timing methods.
 -   Make sure the ticks of the metronome coincide with the beat of the song for the entire length of the song.
-So check the timing at 5%, 25%, 50%, 75% and 100% of the song, at the very least.
+So check the timing at `5%`, `25%`, `50%`, `75%` and `100%` of the song, at the very least.
 -   Take a look at the BPM gauge.
-If the number is very close to a whole number (until .10 difference), it is probably better (unless requested not) to round down to that whole number.
+If the number is very close to a whole number (a `.10` difference), it is probably better (unless requested not) to round down to that whole number.
 If so, manually enter in the correct BPM using the Timing Setup Panel.
-    -   Example: 150.02 should be rounded down to 150.00 unless requested by another mapper that it doesn't sound correct with reason.
+    -   Example: `150.02` should be rounded down to `150.00` unless requested by another mapper that it does not sound correct with reason.
--   For fine-tuning of the offset, slow the song down to 0.5x (or even 0.25x if necessary) and adjust the values until the beats exactly coincide with the metronome ticks.
+-   For fine-tuning of the offset, slow the song down to `0.5x` (or even `0.25x` if necessary) and adjust the values until the beats exactly coincide with the metronome ticks.
 -   Some songs have multiple BPMs.
 You can cater for this by adding a timing section (`Timing` > `Add Timing Section`) where the timing changes.
 The BPM and offset for the new timing section can be found exactly as before.
 The Timing Setup Panel gives a list of all timing sections in the song.

-### What information do I enter in Song Setup?
+### Song Setup

 You should enter this information before you create a second difficulty, to ensure that the description will be consistent across all of the maps in the set.
-You are currently **allowed to use Unicode characters.**
+You are currently **allowed to use unicode characters.**

 [Guide on finding Metadata](https://osu.ppy.sh/forum/t/249288).